Nirph-Andre/Fx/readme.md

 ##To do:

 - Unit tests
-- Support for more units
+- Support for more units (%, em, deg)
 - Support for more transitions
 - Support for transitioning multiple properties
 - Support for CSS class transitions